Engaging your teams in the context of the recovery

 • Encouragement

-• Constructive feedback and suggestions on what needs to be improved: always keep a balance between positive/negative
+• Constructive feedback and suggestions for improvement: always keep a balance between the positive and the negative.

-• A moment given to the employee to reflect and express their feelings
+• Time for employees to reflect and express their feelings

-3 – Set achievable goals by taking the situation into account
+3 - Set achievable goals, taking the situation into account

 • Measurable